q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 - InfluxDB core concepts
 - how to authenticate apps and devices to the API
 - how to install a client library
+- how to install the IoT Center app
 - how to write data to InfluxDB
 - how to query data in InfluxDB
 - how to generate visualizations from query results